DataDog/hiring-engineers/answers.md

 Upon reading the [Writing a custom Agent Check](https://docs.datadoghq.com/developers/write_agent_check/?tab=agentv6) I had to create two files

-1. A Check file (which is just a regular python file)
+1. A Check file (which is just a regular python file) that needs to be created in the `/etc/datadog-agent/checks.d` directory.
-2. A YAML configuration file
+2. A YAML configuration file that needs to be created in the `/etc/datadog-agent/conf.d` directory.

 The first thing I did was create a Check file named `my_metric.py` which contains code found in the aforementioned docs.
 It looks like this :